 If your employees are not prepared for a cyberattack, the unfortunate reality is that neither is your organization.
 As a result, a cybersecurity awareness training program for employees can help enhance awareness and knowledge about various dangers, ranging from phishing to physical security.

 Cyberthreats are becoming more well-known among consumers.
 They want to feel protected and secure as clients.

-A company that takes steps to improve cyber security will have an easier time gaining consumer trust.
+A company that takes steps to improve cyber security will easily gain consumer trust.
 Customers that are loyal to a reputable firm are loyal to it.

 This isn’t an estimate.
 According to a recent survey conducted by Arcserve, 70% of customers say businesses are not doing enough to maintain cyber security.
-Nearly two-thirds of consumers would avoid doing business with a company that has suffered a cyberattack in the previous year.
+Nearly two-thirds of consumers would avoid doing business with a company that had suffered a cyberattack the previous year.

 Customers care about security credentials.
 Customers perceive you as more responsible when you implement security awareness training.
 That can only be beneficial.

-Data security, IP protection, and privacy policies should all be accompanied by a training program that highlights the importance of each function in preventing cyberattacks.
+Data security, IP protection, and privacy policies should be accompanied by a training program highlighting each function’s importance in preventing cyberattacks.

 In order to successfully combat malevolent intent, employees must be educated on common dangers.
-Furthermore, by avoiding cybersecurity breaches, a thorough cybersecurity awareness training program not only reduces the risk of security threats but also frees up time for the IT department.
+Furthermore, by avoiding cybersecurity breaches, a thorough cybersecurity awareness training program reduces the risk of security threats and frees up time for the IT department.
 Instead of spending time defending against an attack, they may utilize that time to develop an offensive strategy through penetration testing or a variety of other proven approaches for reducing cybersecurity risks and difficulties.

 Security Awareness Training helps organizations to: